openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 the (internally known) default `SpecializationAnchor` reference for that value, and records the latter reference as the pre-validated value.

-In all other cases, the proposed linkage parameter will be something like a quasi-symbolic package of type mirrors, which the anchor's bootstrap must validate and map to a species or other specialization information.
+In all other cases, the proposed linkage selector will be something like a quasi-symbolic package of type mirrors, which the anchor's bootstrap must validate and map to a species or other specialization information.